antonpichka/library_architecture_mvvm_modify/package/README.md

 - - - See the example to understand exactly how these methods should be written and how to use them.
 - - OperationModel(WhereNamed)[FromNamed]ParameterNamedWListKeys:
 - - - See the example to understand exactly how these methods should be written and how to use them.
+- - OperationModel(WhereNamed)[FromNamed]ParameterNumberWReleaseCallback:
+- - - See the example to understand exactly how these methods should be written and how to use them.
+- - OperationModel(WhereNamed)[FromNamed]ParameterNumberWTestCallback:
+- - - See the example to understand exactly how these methods should be written and how to use them.
+- - OperationModel(WhereNamed)[FromNamed]ParameterNumberWListKeys:
+- - - See the example to understand exactly how these methods should be written and how to use them.

 ## Documentation Explanation